 The True Value

 The true value of your firm is the amount that you would feel comfortable selling it for with a thought towards what you need to deduct from that in order to remove any stress or ongoing involvement, if that is indeed an issue for you.
+It also depends on the deal structure.
+We can of course assist with both – valuations and structures – and provide the service as part of our premium seller services or as a standalone – details here.

 Aim High, Drop Down Low?